Turning Drift into Constraint: Robust Reasoning Alignment in Non-Stationary Multi-Stream Environments: Methodology

-\begin{definition} Intuitively, the autoregressive reasoning trajectory of an MLLM unfolds as a chain-of-thought (CoT) stream $S_{0,i} = \{s_{0}, \ldots, s_{i}\}$, where each state $s_{j} = (t_{<j}, z_{j})$ comprises the partial token sequence $t_{<j}$ generated up to step $j$ together with the corresponding latent predictive distribution $z_{j}$ that governs the subsequent generation. \end{definition}
+Thus, the single-stream process is formalized as follows: \begin{definition} \textit{ \textbf{(Single-Stream Reasoning State)} The autoregressive reasoning trajectory of a single source MLLM unfolds as a sequential stream $S = \{s_{0}, \ldots, s_{L}\}$, where each state $s_{j} = (t_{<j}, z_{j})$ comprises the partial token sequence $t_{<j}$ generated up to step $j$ and the corresponding latent predictive distribution $z_{j} = \pi(\cdot | v, l, t_{<j})$ that governs the subsequent generation. } \end{definition}

-Capitalizing this formulation, we generalize the concept drift framework from a single MLLM to the multi-teacher setting, where each teacher is associated with a distinct reasoning trajectory.
-Formally, we define the multi-stream concept drift of the reasoning process as follows: